GlobalWebIndex/platform2.0-react-challenge/README.md

 ## Features

-Home View with 10 Random Cats
+- Home View - View 10 Random Cats with Option to only View Cats with Breeds
-Breeds View for detailed specification of all Cat Breeds!
+- Breeds View - For detailed specifications of breeds
-Favorite Cats Mark your Favorite Cats!
+- Favorite Cats - Check all the cats that you marked as favorites